graysondu/FMT_Model/README.md

 ## Quick Start

-FMT Model is mainly developed and tested in Matlab 2018b, so it's strongly recommended to use this version.
+FMT Model is mainly developed and tested in **Matlab 2018b**, so it's strongly recommended to use this version.
 However, it's possible to open the project with higher matlab version, but that is not well tested.

 ### Initialization